senderle/topic-modeling-tool/_posts/2017-01-06-quickstart.markdown

 #### Install Java

 If you don't have a recent version of Java, you will need to install one or update your existing installation.
-(In particular, older Macs may have very out-of-date versions of Java that this tool no loner supports.)
+(In particular, older Macs may have very out-of-date versions of Java that this tool no longer supports.)
 To install Java, follow the instructions for your operating system [here](https://java.com/en/download/help/download_options.xml).

 #### Set up your workspace